-Fulfills Physical Science General Education Requirement and is an approved Global and Cultural Perspectives course.
+Fulfills Physical Science General Education Requirement.
 Focuses on the physical dynamics of the natural environment, including atmosphere, lithosphere, biosphere, hydrosphere and their integrated patterns of global distribution.
 Successful completion enables students to be familiar with climates, landforms, soils, water, plants, animals and how they all interact to make up the surface of the earth, provide resources for society, and create natural hazards.
 One field trip required.
 GEOG 1005 OR GEO 2000R lab course recommended.
 Course fee required.
 FA, SP, SU.

 GEOG 1005.
 Physical Geography Lab.
 1 Hour.

 GEOG 1020.
 Introduction to Weather (PS).
 3 Hours.

 Fulfills General Education Physical Science requirement.
 Survey of the atmosphere and related phenomenon, including the impact of weather on human activities as well as understanding of basic weather principles.
 GEOG 1025 lab course recommended but not required.
 Offered upon sufficient student need.

 GEOG 1025.
 Introduction to Weather Lab (LAB).
 1 Hour.

 GEOG 1300.
 World Regional Geography.
 3 Hours.